 What is a Customer Experience Management Framework?

-Let’s start at the basics with some background on frameworks.
 A customer experience management framework is the model, strategy, or structure you use to measure, analyze, and improve your customer experience.
-It’s fundamental if you want to take your CX seriously.
+It aims to help you make better decisions, prioritize what’s effective, leverage your strengths, and convey your value.

-When done right, a CXM framework can do the following:
+When done right, a CXM framework will do the following:

 What Makes a Good CXM Framework?

 Offer flexibility and autonomy.
 A framework, crucially, is not a plan.
 It shouldn’t be prescriptive, too rigid, or too cumbersome.
-Instead, all employees should enjoy some autonomy—at all levels of the business.
+Instead, all employees should enjoy some autonomy—at all levels of the business—and have flexibility in their processes.

 Link up CX to revenue.
 We’ll say it again: your CXM framework won’t reach its full potential unless it’s connected to your bottom line.